 Ancient wisdom traditions have long taught a lesson about the continuum of levels of reality:

 “As above, so below; as within, so without.”

 Edgar Cayce, an extraordinary psychic and seer of past, present, and future, is often quoted as teaching that,

 “Spirit is the life, mind is the builder, physical is the result.”

-The opposite to worrying can be a kind of envisioning good outcomes.
+The opposite of worrying can be a kind of envisioning good outcomes.
 This does not mean denying difficulty or suppressing your emotions.
 You can take it all in – darkness, difficulty, even possible disasters, but see it all playing out in the best possible way or being replaced by creative solutions.
 Perhaps the mystics are right that what exists above is duplicated below, that what is within can be found outside of us and that the reverse of both is true too.
-And perhaps Edgar Cayce saw clearly that the mind based in Spirit builds external reality.
-On the here and now level visualizing the good can at least lift your mood, and if the mystics and psychics are right, greater change can be manifested up and down the continuum of realities.
+Perhaps Edgar Cayce saw clearly that the mind based in Spirit builds external reality.
+On the here and now level, visualizing the good can at least lift your mood, and if the mystics and psychics are right, greater change can be manifested up and down the continuum of realities.
 Their knowledge is worth exploring.

 WINN will publish more extensive posts about visualization and the multiple dimensions of reality in the months ahead.